dmvict/CiCdTemplate/Readme.md

-# RustModuleArena
+# Template :: RustModuleCdCi

-Arena for experiments with CD scripts
+Arena for experiments with CI/CD scripts

 ### Modules